Vernalhav/graphics_engine/README.md

 - **Renderer:** Class abstraction of OpenGL's VAOs, VBOs and `draw` calls.
 It is responsible for drawing the scene objects relative to their hierarchical parents.
 - **SceneObject:**  Class that unifies a collection of primitives with a single transformation matrix.
 Can have children which are transformed in relation to the parent.
 - **Transform:** Struct containing geometric transformation info like translation, scale and rotation.
 Can be converted into a Transform matrix using a Matrix3 constructor.
+- **Component:** Base class of all Components.
+Extend this class to add custom behaviour to SceneObjects.
-- **PhysicsBody:** Struct containing simple kinematic properties like linear and angular velocity.
+- **PhysicsBody:** Component containing simple kinematic properties like linear and angular velocity.

 ## math/
 - **vectors:** Defines Vector2, Vector3 and Vector4 structs along with some common operations.